 The mural depicts Violeta playing the guitar.
 Beside her there is a large hawk surrounded by flowers.
 The work features vibrant tones or green and blue.

 Parra was a vocal advocate for indigenous peoples in Chile and was the first Latin American visual artist to have a solo exhibition at the Louvre in 1964.
 She passed away in 1967.

 - Title: Violeta’s Garden – A tribute to 100 years of Violeta Parra

 ABOUT THE ARTISTS

-Tikay and Aner are latin American mural artists based in the Mapuche territory, near the township of Likan Ray.
-They have travelled the world depicting on large scale murals images of First Nations peoples and cultures.
-They were invited in 2017 by the Dundas West BIA to participate in the international mural exchange project financed by STARTs, a municipal program aimed to facilitate Street Art production in Toronto.
+Paula Tikay (@paulatikay) and Aner (@aner.84) are Chilean mural artists based in Mapuche territory, near the township of Licán Ray.
+They have travelled the world depicting indigenous peoples and cultures on their large-scale murals.
+They were invited to Toronto in 2017 by the Dundas West BIA to participate in an international mural exchange project financed by STARTs, a municipal program with the goal of facilitating street art production in the city.

 Violeta Parra (1917 – 1967) was a Chilean composer, songwriter, folklorist, ethnomusicologist and visual artist.
 She pioneered the Chilean New Song, a renewal and a reinvention of Chilean folk music that would extend its sphere of influence outside Chile.
 Parra is acknowledged as “the Mother of Latin American folk”. – Wikipedia

 This artwork is proudly hosted by Safehouse Coffee, 1615 Dundas Street West.

 Hosts ensure a long life to the artworks by acting as their custodians.
 If you would like to know more about the Dundas West Open Air Museum hosts program then please contact us at firstname.lastname@example.org.